Richview, Toronto

 Richview, formally known as Willowridge-Martingrove-Richview, is a neighbourhood in the city of Toronto, Ontario, Canada.
 It is bounded on the west by Highway 401 and on the north by the highway and by Dixon Road, Royal York Road on the east, and Eglinton Avenue West along the south.
-Richview was originally established as a postal village within the then-agricultural Etobicoke Township, which later became the suburb of Etobicoke.
+Richview was originally established as a postal village within the then-agricultural Etobicoke Township.

 History

 One part of the existing neighbourhood predates the suburbanization of the area.

-The first settler was William Knaggs who established his home and farm near Rich view Side road (Eglinton) and red Concession (Highway 427) in 1818.
-A later settler, Christopher Kit Thirkle, gave the areas earlier name Kit's Corners.
+The first settler was William Knaggs, who established his home and farm near Rich view Side road (Eglinton) and red Concession (Highway 427) in 1818.
+A later settler, Christopher Kit Thirkle, gave the area's earlier name Kit's Corners.

-Richview began in 1852 when a post office called "Richview" opened in this area.
+Richview began in 1852, when a post office called "Richview" opened in this area.
 Richview gave its name to the proposed Richview Expressway.

-Richview United Church was built in 1888, by demolished in 1960s leaving only the church cemetery.
+Richview United Church, built in 1888, was demolished in the 1960s, leaving only its graveyard, now surrounded by development.